Rules for Digital Identity

 3.2.3 on the date specified in the order for a temporary user ID,

-3.3 The administrator makes changes in the validity of a TUT Uni-ID username, including after termination of employment or exmatriculation of a student, for a specified term of five years:
+3.3 The administrator makes changes in the validity of a Uni-ID username at the request of a university employee, including after termination of employment or exmatriculation of a student, for a specified term of five years:

-3.3.1 by order of the head of the structural unit of the person employed at TUT;
+3.3.1 upon approval of the head of the structural unit of the person working at the university;

-3.3.3 by order of the head of a structural unit, who has placed an order for a temporary user ID, or a person appointed by him or her.
+3.3.3 upon approval of the head of a structural unit, who has placed an order for a temporary user ID.

-4.1 The TUT Uni-ID administrator has the right to suspend the validity of a TUT Uni-ID on an exceptional basis:
+4.1 The Uni-ID administrator has the right to suspend the validity of a Uni-ID on an exceptional basis:

 4.1.1 to prevent or solve a security incident;

-4.1.2 to prevent reputational damage to TUT or a person related to TUT;
+4.1.2 to prevent reputational damage to the university or a person related to the university;

 4.1.3 to prevent any other damaging consequences.

-The administrator has the right to monitor the actions of the users while they use a TUT Uni-ID by ensuring inviolability of the rights arising from Acts and other legislation.
+4.2 The administrator has the right to monitor the actions of the users while they use a Uni-ID by ensuring inviolability of their rights arising from Acts and other legislation.

-The algorithm is applied to all the TUT Uni-ID usernames starting from the autumn semester of 2015/2016.
+The algorithm is applied to all the Uni-ID usernames starting from the autumn semester of 2015/2016.

-A TUT Uni-ID is generated from the user’s name by using 6 letters.
+A Uni-ID is generated from the user’s name by using 6 letters.
 First the 1st combination is applied.
-If it cannot be generated or the username is already in use, the next combination will be applied, etc..
+If it cannot be generated or the username is already in use, the next combination will be applied, etc.